https://indianmasterminds.com

 Collaboration for Conservation: The Power of a United Front

 Dr. Swain’s success didn’t stem from isolated efforts.
 It was a result of multi-agency collaboration and strong inter-departmental coordination.
-The Collector, SP, Coast Guard, Geological Survey of India scientists, and local forest and fisheries departments all worked in tandem under a well-coordinated strategy.
+The Collector, SP, Coast Guard, Zoological Survey of India scientists, and local forest and fisheries departments all worked in tandem under a well-coordinated strategy.

 “Before each mass nesting season, we hold planning meetings under the leadership of the Chief Secretary of Odisha.
 At every level – district, division, and circle – we prepare with all stakeholders on board,” he explained.